 Reference Design – Solid Core Sodium Cooled Concept

-Readers interested in the historical and conceptual basis for a solid core, sodium cooled nuclear batter are referred to the following technical paper which is open source data through DOE’s OSTI website.
+Readers interested in the historical and conceptual basis for a solid core, sodium cooled nuclear battery are referred to the following technical paper which is open source data through DOE’s OSTI website.

 Solid-Core Heat-Pipe Nuclear Battery Type Reactor

 Award Number: DE-FC07-05ID14706 – Summary Report; September 30, 2008